 The distribution networks of our products are multi-faceted and distinct to each line of business.
 Our relationship with our brokers or program administrators may be discontinued at any time.
 Even if the relationships do continue, they may not be on terms that are profitable for us.
 We distribute a significant portion of our Residential Earthquake, Commercial Earthquake, Specialty Homeowners, Hawaii Hurricane, and Fronting products through longstanding relationships with three program administrators.
 Each of the products managed by the program administrators operates as a separate program that is governed by an independent, separately negotiated agreement with unique terms and conditions, including geographic scope, key person provisions, economics and exclusivity.
 These programs also feature separate managerial oversight and leadership, policy administration systems and retail agents originating policies.
-In total, these products accounted for \$266.1 million or 50% of our gross written premiums for the year ended December 31, 2021 and \$92.5 million or 54% for the three months ended March 31, 2022.
+These products accounted for \$266.2 million or 50% of our gross written premiums for the year ended December 31, 2021, with \$10.3 million or 2% of the total attributable to fronting premiums.
+These products accounted for \$212.4 million or 55% of our gross written premiums for the six months ended June 30, 2022, with \$62.4 million or 16% of the total attributable to fronting premiums.

 This amount includes our Value Select Residential Earthquake program, which represents the majority of our Residential Earthquake premium and is administered through a mutually exclusive program administrator agreement with Arrowhead General Insurance Agency for the states of California, Oregon and Washington.
 The termination of a relationship with one or more significant brokers or program administrators could result in lower gross written premiums and could have a material adverse effect on our results of operations or business prospects.

-Because we provide our program administrators with specific quoting and binding authority, if any of them fail to comply with pre-established guidelines, our results of operations could be adversely affected.
+Because we provide our program administrators with specific quoting and binding authority, if any of them fail to comply with pre-established quidelines, our results of operations could be adversely affected.